-2013 AFHE Convention Speakers and Workshop Info.
+2014 AFHE Convention Speakers

 We encourage you to review the schedule ahead of time to get an idea of what's being offered and to help plan which sessions you'd like to attend.

 WORKSHOP SCHEDULE (pdf)

+Workshop handouts from the speakers who have submitted them will be posted on this page approximately one week before the convention.
 Please download and print handouts for any workshops you plan to attend and bring those handouts with you to the convention.
 Extra copies will not be available at the convention.
 NOTE: Not all workshops will have handouts.

-Visit the Resounding Voice booth inside the exhibit hall (#901) to purchase CDs or MP3 recordings of this year's featured speaker workshops.
+Visit the Resounding Voice booth inside the exhibit hall (#1000) to purchase CDs or MP3 recordings of this year's featured speaker workshops.
 Workshop recordings can also be purchased through the website following the convention.

 WORKSHOP RECORDING PRICES